 While in Graduate school, Sarah began to explore the connection of physical well-being with mental health, though her active lifestyle began as a child.
 Growing up in New Orleans, Sarah participated in equestrian sports and immediately recognized a therapeutic connection with horses and with being active.
 Sarah continues to benefit from a regular exercise routine in her own life and maintains her study of counseling theories exploring the link between lifestyle and mental health.

 Sarah works with adults, though she has experience working with teens, families, university student athletes, and geriatric patients.
-Her background is in treating anxiety, depression, stress management, life transitions and relationship issues.
+Her background is in treating anxiety, stress management, life transitions and relationship issues.
 She primarily utilizes Cognitive Behavioral Therapy, integrating Mindfulness practices and nutrition education to focus on the unique therapeutic goals of her clients.
 She aims to create a goal-oriented, non-judgmental environment to enable clients to cope, grow, and make adjustments in their lives.
 Sarah’s interests include: communication and assertive training strategies, mood and anxiety disorders, Exposure and Response Prevention methods for OCD, Panic, Phobias and other Anxiety disorders, counseling needs for athletes, and understanding the influence of food and lifestyle on mental health.

 In addition to the Chicago Mind and Body blog, Sarah is an Expert Topic Contributor for the Good Therapy website.
 You can read those entries here.